TwilioQuest/twilioquest-base/levels/challenge-questions/objectives/ducktypium-chest/description.md

 ![Room that Cedric is in](<%= imagePath %>)

-Once you've written out Cedric's instructions in the input on the right, click the _HACK_ button!
+Once you've written out the action Cedric will perform in the input on the right, click the _HACK_ button!